XTAR VC4SL Charger Review: AA, 18650 and 21700 Cells

 Xtar VC4SL Charger

-I've had this charger since January 2022, so you might say this is a long term review.
+The XTAR VC4SL is a four-bay smart charger aimed at Li-ion and NiMH users.
+I’ve been using it since January 2022, so you might say this is a long term review.
 I bought it to replace a dead charger.
 I get most of my batteries from Fogstar batteries and they sell chargers too, so I picked this up from them, when I was ordering a bunch of 18650s.
 I don't remember how much it was, somewhere around £30 I think (just checked the website and they're £27).
 The charger connects to leccy via USB-C, so it fits well with my love for USB-C.

 Xtar USB-C